Soufrière Hills

 The volcano is andesitic in nature, and the current pattern of activity includes periods of lava dome growth, punctuated by brief episodes of dome collapse which result in pyroclastic flows, ash venting, and explosive eruption.
 The volcano is monitored by the Montserrat Volcano Observatory.
-Volcanic gas emissions from this volcano are measured by a Multi-Component Gas Analyzer System, which detects pre-eruptive degassing of rising magmas, improving prediction of volcanic activity.
+Volcanic gas emissions from this volcano are measured by a multi-component gas analyzer system, which detects pre-eruptive degassing of rising magmas, improving prediction of volcanic activity.

 The Centre Hills in the central part of the island and the Silver Hills in the north are older volcanic massifs related to the subduction zone.
 There are three main parts of the island: the central zone, subduction and exclusion.

 Name

-Many volcanoes in the Caribbean are named Soufrière (French: "sulphur outlet").
+Many volcanoes in the Caribbean are named Soufrière (French for 'sulphur outlet').
 These include La Soufrière or Soufrière Saint Vincent on the island of Saint Vincent, and La Grande Soufrière on Guadeloupe.